headius/options/README.md

 enum MyCategory { STANDARD, EXTENDED, SPECIAL, OTHER }
 enum AccountType { ADMIN, GUEST, NORMAL }

-// without defaults or options
+// Without defaults or options...
 Option<String> databaseName = string("config.databaseName", MyCategory.STANDARD, "name of the database");
 Option<Integer> connCount = integer("config.connCount", MyCategory.EXTENDED, "connection count");
 Option<Boolean> authenticate = bool("config.authenticate", MyCategory.SPECIAL, "do authentication");
 Option<AccountType> acctType = enumeration("config.acctType", MyCategory.OTHER, AccountType.class, "account type");

-// with options
+// With options...
 Option<String> username = string("config.username", MyCategory.STANDARD, new String[]{"root", "guest"}, "account name");

-// with default
+// With default...
 Option<Boolean> timeout = bool("config.timeout", MyCategory.EXTENDED, true, "timeout connections");

-// with both
+// With both...
 Option<Integer> timeoutSecs = integer("config.timeoutSecs", MyCategory.EXTENDED, new Integer[]{15, 30, 60}, 30, "timeout in seconds");

-// load options; value is retrieved once and cached String dbname = databaseName.load();
+// Load options; value is retrieved once and cached.
+String dbname = databaseName.load();
 AccountType accountType = acctType.load();

+// Or reloading the property can be forced...
+System.setProperty("config.databaseName", "customers");
+dbname = databaseName.reload();

+// options can be queried to see if they were provided if (databaseName.isSpecified()) {
+    // logic for setting database name
+}

+// If your system has a standard property prefix, it can be specified in the
+// option.
+The prefix will be omitted from formatted output.
+Option<String> firstName = string("config", "first.name", MyCategory.STANDARD, "...");

 // formatted output of all options Option.formatOptions(Arrays.<Option>asList(
                              databaseName, connCount, authenticate, acctType,
-                             username, timeout, timeoutSecs));
+                             username, timeout, timeoutSecs, firstName));

 // short output of current settings Option.formatValues(Arrays.<Option>asList(
                              databaseName, connCount, authenticate, acctType,
-                             username, timeout, timeoutSecs));
+                             username, timeout, timeoutSecs, firstName));
 ```

-Formatted output of options is an editable properties file:
+Formatted output of options is an editable properties file.
+Note the "firstName"
+option does not include the "config." prefix.

 ```
 ################################################################################